GaleAdmin-Kore/docs/docs/gale/settings/monitoring/audit-logs.md

 ## Overview

-As generative AI integrates into business operations, maintaining ethical standards and regulatory compliance is crucial.

 GALE’s comprehensive **Audit Logs** on the **Settings** console provides full visibility into user actions and system interactions, tracking logins, role changes, and model updates through dynamic time-stamped logs and tracking capabilities.

 This empowers admins to ensure compliance with internal policies and regulations, while proactively mitigating risks like data privacy breaches and algorithmic bias.

-Each log entry includes the following to provide actionable insights that address security issues and prevent potential breaches:
+Each log entry includes the following to provide actionable insights on account and agent-level activities:

 - Event name and category.
 - The user who performed the action.